gasduster99/primaryConcerns/02272020/README.md

 decent polls from those states.
 I have tried to limit poll inclusion to polls present on FiveThirtyEight appearing within the last two-three months and that achieve at least a B+ pollster rating from FiveThirtyEight.
-When more than one recent quality poll exists in a state, I aggregate those polls by averaging polled proportions and sample sizes.
-Proportion averages are weighted base upon their relative sample sizes.
-In order to handle the lack of independence between (and within) polls, sample sizes must be deflated to account for sampling correlations.
-I apply a sample size deflation factor which when run on the 2016 election produces a similar election outcome probability as FiveThirtyEight did (H:0.7 v T:0.3).
-If I had access to the raw poll data I could compute the effective sample size directly by estimating the within poll correlations.
-Better yet, a weighting scheme as used by FiveThirtyEight could be used to estimate Kish's Effective Sample Size.
+When more than one recent quality poll exists in a state, I aggregate those polls by adding their sample sizes and I compute a weighted averaging of their proportions based on their relative sample sizes.

-Some states do not have recent, and high quality, polls.
+Some states (right now just Arizona) do not have recent, and high quality, polls.
 Furthermore, the polls that do exists for these states exclude some candiates.
 Until new polls exist in these states I loosen the standard for poll inclusion in these states.
 For these states I extend poll inclusion to polls that are up to four months old and lower the pollster standard to at least a B- rating.
 I fill in missing candidate's poll numbers by filling in the average among all other swing states, with a sample size of one.
-This has the effect of increasing uncertainty without swaying mean performance.
+This has the effect of increasing uncertainty about Buttigieg without swaying his mean performance.

 # A Measure of Success